COURSE PARTICIPANT HANDBOOK

 Participants are to comply with their employer stated Fitness for Work policy whilst attending any training course.
 In the event a participant is turned away from training because of “Fitness for Work” concerns the participant’s employer will be contacted.

-During the conduct of some training courses participants will be issued or be given access to safety equipment.
+During the conduct of some training courses, participants will be issued or be given access to safety equipment.
 This equipment is to be used in accordance with the instructions given by the trainer.
-In the event a piece of equipment is not used appropriately, this may result in equipment becoming unserviceable and more importantly become unsafe for the participant or next user.
+In the event a piece of equipment is not used appropriately, this may result in equipment becoming unserviceable and more importantly becoming unsafe for the participant or next user.

 All equipment will be inspected prior to, during and after use.
 On most occasions, this may be factored into the training.
 In the event a piece of equipment is found to be faulty or damaged the item shall be removed from service and the trainer is to be informed immediately.
 If a piece of equipment is purposely damaged or treated in a manner not in accordance with the instructions given by the trainer, a fee may be charged.